-You may be wondering how long can a dog take Gabapentin since epilepsy can be a life long condition.
+You may be wondering how long can a dog take gabapentin, since epilepsy can be a life-long condition.

-In the short term, when correctly prescribed, Gabapentin doesn’t seem to cause any real issues.
+In the short term, when correctly prescribed, gabapentin doesn’t seem to cause any real issues.

 Except for a bit of dizziness, most dogs do absolutely fine on this medication.

-So, how much Gabapentin can my dog take?
+So, how much gabapentin can my dog take?

-Overdoses actually seem to be fairly rare when it comes to Gabapentin for dogs.
+Overdoses actually seem to be fairly rare when it comes to gabapentin for dogs.

 Most of us would be inherently wary of giving our dogs our own human medication.

-But if you have your own Gabapentin, and your dog could benefit from it, you might wonder what the harm could be.
+But if you have your own gabapentin and your dog could benefit from it, you might wonder what the harm could be.

-The truth is, this could be catastrophic.
+The truth is it could be very dangerous.

-Xylitol and dogs
+Xylitol and Dogs

 Xylitol is an artificial sweetener that is harmless to humans, and actually has dental health benefits.

-Can dogs take Gabapentin?
+Can Dogs Take Gabapentin?

-We should be especially wary of giving dogs our own Gabapentin, even if they’ve been prescribed the same drug.
+We should be especially wary of giving dogs our own gabapentin, even if they’ve been prescribed the same drug.

 For example, a dog wouldn’t think twice about eating a raw chicken breast, but this would probably make you quite sick.

-Although Gabapentin functions pretty much the same in humans and dogs, we still shouldn’t give medication prescribed for one to the other.
+Although gabapentin functions pretty much the same in humans and dogs, we still shouldn’t give medication prescribed for one to the other.

 This is always a good rule of thumb.

-Epilepsy and chronic pain are not things any of us want our dogs to go through, and this drug can definitely help with both.
+Epilepsy and pain are not things any of us want our dogs to go through, and this drug can definitely help with both.

-Have you used Gabapentin for any of your dogs?
+Have you used gabapentin for any of your dogs?
 If so let us know about your experiences in the comments below.

-- Gabapentin client information sheet
+- Gabapentin client information sheet.
+BSAVA, 2014

-- Animal Medicinal Drug Use Clarification Act of 1994 (AMDUCA) FDA.gov
+- Animal Medicinal Drug Use Clarification Act of 1994 (AMDUCA).
+FDA, 1994